abdo286/StoreDataRealtime/README.md

-**Title: StoreDataRealtime**

 **Description:**
-RecipeBook is a user-friendly Android application developed using Android Studio, designed to be your ultimate cooking companion.
+StoreDataRealtime is a user-friendly Android application developed using Android Studio, designed to be your ultimate cooking companion.
 Whether you're a seasoned chef or just starting out in the kitchen, RecipeBook has everything you need to explore, discover, and create delicious dishes.

 **Key Features:**